Hearing Loss: Tips to Improve Communication

 Captioning displays spoken words as text at the bottom of television screens.

 Alerting devices such as alarm clocks use loud sounds, lights, or vibrations to alert people with hearing loss.

-Many assistive listening devices can be purchased on the Internet.
+You can buy many assistive listening devices on the Internet.
 Be sure to check the return policy before buying any new device.
 "Although these devices can work wonders, they don't work for everyone," says Hamlin.
 "You may need to try one or two before you find something that helps you."